Service Photo |

 |

-OF ALL THEIR DUTY STATIONS OR ASSIGNMENTS, ARE YOU AWARE OF ANY HE/SHE HAD FONDEST MEMORIES OF AND WHY?
-WHICH WAS THEIR LEAST FAVORITE?
+OF ALL YOUR DUTY STATIONS OR ASSIGNMENTS, WHICH ONE DO YOU HAVE FONDEST MEMORIES OF AND WHY?
+WHICH WAS YOUR LEAST FAVORITE?

 I was fortunate to be stationed at Rhein Main AB, Germany twice for seven and a half years and twice at Clark AB, Philippines for a total of eleven years.